aawsome/pdfshuffler-ng/README.md

 Advancing the development of PDF-Shuffler.

-This is a fork of "PDF-Shuffler 0.6" by Konstantinos Poulios from sourceforge.org [1] which is licensed under GPLv3 (or later).
-Unfortunately, many feature requests and bug reports have been filed over there and seem to remain due to inactive development.
+This is a for-private-use fork of "PDF-Shuffler 0.6" by Konstantinos Poulios from sourceforge.org [1] which is licensed under GPLv3 (or later).
+Unfortunately, many feature requests and bug reports have been filed over there and seem to remain due to inactive development of this gtk2-based branch.

 The original README stated: